nest-desktop/nest-desktop/docs/developer/stages/documentation.rst

 .. code-block:: bash

-  rm -r ./_build; make html
+   make clean; make html

 Start the python server to serve the documentation locally, i.e. available only on your personal machine.

 .. code-block:: bash

    python3 -m http.server --directory ./_build/html 8002

 Then open the URL `http://localhost:8002` with your browser.